RayBenefield/hermes/worklog.md

 # Work Log

+## #45

+Setup the initial round started trigger as well as setup a script that will allow me to delete a game real quickly whenever I so choose.
+Was actually really quick.
+Next thing to do is handle all of the side effects from rounds being created and then perhaps start working on the deck management and discard pile management to show some dynamic hand creation.

 ## #44

 Refactored out the triggers so it doesn't bloat the index file.
 I also added the